widoz/network-site-id/README.md

-network-site-id
+Wordpress Network Site ID
 ===============

-Add site id to the network installation
+Add site ID to the admin bar on wordpress network.